 7. Make Extra Cash Doing Something You Love

 If you’re retired, you have a lot of freedom to pick up a little extra work to earn some extra money.
 There are probably people in your neighborhood who could really use just a little bit of extra help with some simple tasks.
 For instance, a young couple who travels for weekend getaways frequently may be eager to pay someone to watch their beloved dog a few times a month.
 There may also be a working parent on your street who gets home from work just an hour after the bus drops their kids off from school!
 That parent would happily pay to have a trusted neighbor help the kids off the bus to watch them for a short period.

 💡 Start letting your neighbors know that you’re available for these simple tasks that will allow you to make some easy cash without straying far from home!

 8. Save Through Prevention by Accident-Proofing Your Home

-Americans 65 and over spend over $50 billion a year on medical costs related to falls.
+Americans 65 and overspend over $50 billion a year on medical costs related to falls.
 According to the CDC, roughly $12 billion of that is paid by private or out-of-pocket payers.
-The monetary cost of a fall can be very stressful and the physical toll can be devastating.
+The monetary cost of a fall can be very stressful, and the physical toll can be devastating.
 It’s worth your time to evaluate any and all trip hazards that may be lurking in your home.
-Things like loose floorboards, loose rugs, trip hazards, leaking pipes and slippery stairs can all put you at danger for a bad fall.
+Things like loose floorboards, loose rugs, trip hazards, leaking pipes and slippery stairs can all put you in danger of a bad fall.
 Many older adults find that adding rubber mats and grip bars to bathrooms can make bathing much safer!
 You might also want to consider adding better lighting in some areas of your home’s interior or exterior to help prevent falls!